pcheng17/aoc-python/2024/README.md

 evaluating one of the operations on the first two integers, creating a new array of that new integer along with the rest, and then recursively called myself with that new array.
 This turned out to be totally fine.

+### Day 8

+I think this one was pretty easy.
+The problem statement itself was a little hard to parse but in the end, it was pretty straight forward.
+I don't think there were any traps.